 IVF treatment costs can vary widely depending on age, medical history, location, and the number of accessible fertility clinics.
 According to RESOLVE, the National Infertility Association, the average cost of a single IVF cycle using fresh embryos is $8,158—not including medications.[i]
 Each IVF treatment cycle is a multistep process, in which eggs are extracted, fertilized with sperm in a lab, then placed in the uterus once the embryo develops to a certain point.
 The fertility drugs that release the hormones that boost egg production and make the uterus more receptive to embryo implantation can vary from $60 to $6,000 per cycle.[ii]

 Not only can IVF treatment and drugs be costly, it may take several cycles to achieve pregnancy.
 One study found that after three IVF cycles, success rates increased to 66%.[iii]
 But three rounds of medication and IVF treatment can add up to tens of thousands of dollars without any guarantee of a successful pregnancy.

-There are a number of other costs involved in fertility treatments, too.
-If you decide to use donor sperm to get pregnant, you can expect to pay an additional $500 per vial.
-If you’re using donor eggs, that could add an additional $24,000-$25,000 per cycle to your costs.
-If you opt for a surrogate to carry your pregnancy for you, you could pay as much as $80,000-$100,000.[iv]
+There are a number of other costs involved in IVF treatments, too.
+Donor sperm can cost an additional $500 per vial.
+Donor eggs could add an additional $24,000-$25,000 per cycle to your IVF costs.
+Surrogate mothers can cost as much as $80,000-$100,000.[iv]

-Will Insurance Cover Fertility Treatment Costs?
+Will Insurance Cover IVF Costs?

 Other Sources of Paying for Fertility Treatments

-While it’s impossible to put a price on the joy of parenthood, understanding the costs you’re likely to encounter and your options for funding each can help you develop a financial plan that allows you to focus on your journey to parenthood.
+While it’s impossible to put a price on the joy of parenthood, understanding the costs you’re likely to encounter and your options for funding can help you develop a financial plan that allows you to focus on your journey to parenthood.